mbig/openshiftv2/README_OpenShiftV2.md

 Okay, please provide information about this Node host.

-Hostname (the FQDN that other OpenShift hosts will use to connect to the host that you are describing): osnode.openshift.hq.nesdis.noaa.doc
+Hostname (the FQDN that other OpenShift hosts will use to connect to the host that you are describing): osnode.gmbc.com

-Hostname / IP address for SSH access to osnode.openshift.hq.nesdis.noaa.doc from the host where you are running oo-install.
+Hostname / IP address for SSH access to osnode.gmbc.com from the host where you are running oo-install.
 You can say 'localhost' if you are running oo-install from the system that you are describing:
-|osnode.openshift.hq.nesdis.noaa.doc| osnode.openshift.hq.nesdis.noaa.doc
+|osnode.gmbc.com| osnode.gmbc.com

-Username for SSH access to osnode.openshift.hq.nesdis.noaa.doc: |root|
+Username for SSH access to osnode.gmbc.com: |root|
 root

-Validating root@osnode.openshift.hq.nesdis.noaa.doc... looks good.
+Validating root@osnode.gmbc.com... looks good.

 Detected IP address 10.40.57.82 at interface eth0 for this host.
 Do you want to use this as the public IP information for this Node?